Nirzar's blog

 2. Model Preparation

-• Scale: Adjust the size of the model.
+• Scale: Adjust the model's size to suit your needs.

 • Rotate: Change the orientation of the model to optimize print quality or reduce supports.